manishraj34/CS-Fundamental/hr.md

 # 7)why should we hire u?

-- “Over the years, I have acquired relevant skills and experience, which I shall bring to your organization.
+- Over the years, I have acquired relevant skills and experience, which I shall bring to your organization.

-- Even though I am a fresher, I assure you that I will give my best and work to my full potential so that I can contribute as much as I can towards the growth and welfare of this great brand.”
+- Even though I am a fresher, I assure you that I will give my best and work to my full potential so that I can contribute as much as I can towards the growth and welfare of this great brand.
 - On the other hand, I am a self-motivated person and I try to exceed my superior’s expectations with high-quality work.

 # 8) What are ur hobbies and why?